ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the client instance does not provide a suitable interaction mechanism, the AS cannot contact the RO asynchronously, and the AS determines that interaction is required, then the AS SHOULD return an "invalid_interaction" error since the client instance will be unable to complete the request without authorization.
+If the client instance does not provide a suitable interaction mechanism, the AS cannot contact the RO asynchronously, and the AS determines that interaction is required, then the AS SHOULD return an `invalid_interaction` error ({{response-error}}) since the client instance will be unable to complete the request without authorization.

 ### Start Mode Definitions {#request-interact-start}